 PROS: Clean and spacious rooms, plenty of amenities all under one roof, themed furnishings and decor are charming, and the waterpark is fun for children and adults alike.
 Great place for a family getaway.

-CONS: Expensive, should be all-inclusive for the price, aroma of chlorine is overwhelming, the resort is understaffed.
+CONS: Expensive.
+Should be all-inclusive for the price.
+The aroma of chlorine is overwhelming.
+The resort is understaffed.